AnyFetch/anyfetch-provider.js/README.md

   // Warning; once a call to next with a new cursor has been made, you can't queue anymore.
 };
 ```
-##### Updating your datas
+##### Updating your data
 Some providers update their tokens with time, or have one-time-use refresh tokens.
-To handle such a case, you can use a fourth parameter which is a function to update your datas.
+To handle such a case, you can use a fourth parameter which is a function to update your data.
-All tasks pushed after the call to this function will use the new datas.
+All tasks pushed after the call to this function will use the new data.

 ```javascript
 var updateAccount = function(datas, cursor, next, updateDatas) {